The Cuban Club

 👻 other

-Tampa, Florida · Est. 1917
+Tampa, Florida ยท Est. 1917

 👻

-The Ghost Story
+The Full Story

-The Cuban Club (El Círculo Cubano de Tampa) in Ybor City is considered one of the most haunted buildings in America, with paranormal investigators estimating up to 300 spirits inhabit its walls.
-This grand four-story Neoclassical structure was built in 1917 after fire destroyed the original 1899 clubhouse—a mutual aid society that provided hope and resources to Cuban immigrants.
+The Cuban Club (El Circulo Cubano de Tampa) in Ybor City is considered one of the most haunted buildings in America, with paranormal investigators estimating up to 300 spirits inhabit its walls.
+This grand four-story Neoclassical structure was built in 1917 after fire destroyed the original 1899 clubhouse--a mutual aid society that provided hope and resources to Cuban immigrants.

 Rosalita, the Lady in White, frequents the third-floor ballroom wearing a white dress and bright shoes.
 One evening, she refused a man's request to dance.
 Humiliated, he threw her from the third-floor balcony to her death.
 Rosalita now spends eternity dancing the final waltz that never happened.

 Footsteps echo in empty hallways, lights flicker, elevators move without riders, and Spanish whispers drift through the air.
-The Tampa Bay Times could not verify all the death stories, suggesting some may be legend, but the paranormal activity continues unabated.
+The Tampa Bay Times could not verify all the death stories, suggesting some may be legend, but the activity continues unabated.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.